Pokemon Rulesheet

 Main Modes:

 Welcome to the world of Pokémon!
 Pokémon are creatures of many different shapes and sizes that wage battles either with other wild Pokémon, or against those of other Trainers once they have been caught and have the trust of the Trainer responsible.
-The player enters this new world with Pikachu and the three starters from the Kanto region, but can catch other Pokémon and add them to their team by finding them in the wild.
+The player enters this new world with Pikachu and the three starters from the Kanto region, but can catch other Pokémon by finding them in the wild.
 Help the four Pokémon uncover their true potential and fight against rivals for a chance to win an arena battle!

 The two main mode types on Pokémon are story modes and battle modes.
 Story modes can be played at any time but battle modes must be qualified beforehand and can only start by hitting the right scoop.